 How can you demonstrate your skills and experience when answering behavioral interview questions with Amazon?

 During your Amazon behavioral interview, your skills and experience must shine through your accomplishments.
 This is because skills and experience that don’t carry results do not matter to Amazon and won’t be taken as evidence.
 Ensure that every story you share has an impactful results section at the end.

 What are some key things you need to remember when interviewing with Amazon?

-Some candidates believe that it’s ok to share personal and professional interests during interviews.
+Some candidates believe sharing personal and professional interests during interviews is okay.
 We beg to differ.
 Based on our experience as former Senior Leaders (and one Bar Raiser), we recommend you rely on your professional experience as much as possible.
 Having interesting personal interests is a cherry on the cake that will help you bond with your team once you join Amazon.
 But it won’t be a deciding factor during your interviews.